Block paving is a popular choice for driveways and patios in Preston and the UK. Its robust, great looking, load bearing and not too expensive.

 All of the above types of weed killer come in two varieties: Selective and non selective.
 You can probably guess what this means but just to confirm: Selective weed killers will only work on specific plants.
 Non selective weed killers will kill everything they touch.

 When choosing weed killer it is important to consider the effect you want to have and the potential negative side effects.
-There is no point spraying block paving with contact weedkiller as it will have no effect.
+There is no point spraying block paving with contact weedkiller in order to prevent weeds because it only takes effect on leaves.
 Make sure that you will not contaminate unintended areas with herbicide.

 Weed killer can take some time and up to 3 applications to completely kill off weeds.
 This can take up to a month depending on how stubborn your weeds are.
 The name of the game is persistence and patience.